parsiya/Hugo-Octopress/README.md

 Icons are from [http://fontawesome.io](http://fontawesome.io) by Dave Gandy.
 To use icons with square dark backgrounds add `-square`.
 For example `<i class="fa fa-twitter-square fa-3x"></i>`.
 Size can be from 1 to 5 or `fa-lg` to be adaptive.

 ### <a name="sidebarmenu"></a>Sidebar menu
-This menu can be enabled by setting the `sidebar_menu_enabled` to `true` in config file.
+This menu can be enabled by setting the `sidebarMenuEnabled` to `true` in config file.
 It has two main parts:

 * A header that appears inside the `<h1>` at the top.
-It can be set in the config file using the `sidebar_menu_header`.
+It can be set in the config file using the `sidebarMenuHeader`.
 This part only supports text.
 * A series of links.
 They can be set in the config file similar to navigation menus using the `[[menu.sidebar]]` tag as follows:

         [[menu.sidebar]]